chmp/serde_arrow/Readme.md

-In the Rust ecosystem there are two competing implemenetations of the arrow in-memory format: [`arrow`][arrow] and [`arrow2`][arrow2]. `serde_arrow` supports both with limiting feature sets.
+In the Rust ecosystem there are two competing implemenetations of the arrow in-memory format: [`arrow`][arrow] and [`arrow2`][arrow2]. `serde_arrow` supports both.
 Schema tracing and serialization from Rust structs to arrays is implemented for both.
 Deserialization from arrays to Rust structs is currently only implemented for `arrow2`.

 [arrow]: https://docs.rs/arrow/latest/arrow/
 [arrow2]: https://docs.rs/arrow2/latest/arrow2/